-Dr Lee Chien Shih was appointed to the Board in 1999.
-He is member of the Nominating Committee.
-Remuneration Committee and Project Development Committee.
+Mr Lee Chien Shih was appointed to the Board in 1999.
+He is Chairman of the Remuneration Committee, and member of the Nominating Committee and Project Development Committee.
 He is a Director of the Lee Rubber Group of Companies, Lee Foundation, Singapore and Great Eastern Holdings Ltd Group.

-Dr Lee holds a MBBS from the National University of Singapore.
+Mr Lee holds a MBBS from the National University of Singapore.